decentraland/decentraland-npc-utils/README.md

 - `label`: _(string)_ The label to show on the button.
 - `goToDialog`: _(number | string)_ The index or name of the next dialog entry to display when activated.

+> TIP: It's always better to refer to an entry by name, since the array index might shift if you add more entries and it can get hard to keep track of these references.

 You can also set the following: